Psychology Program at SUNY Plattsburgh

 School psychology graduate students earn the M.A./C.A.S. in School Psychology.
-Our NASP-accredited (with conditions) program provides carefully focused knowledge and training in school psychology, following the scientist-practitioner model.
-Students work closely with individual faculty members, and become eligible for certification as a school psychologist in New York State.
+Our NASP-accredited program provides carefully focused knowledge and training in school psychology, following the scientist-practitioner model.
+You will work closely with individual faculty members, and become eligible for certification as a school psychologist in New York State.
+More information can be found on our School Psychology Graduate Program page.

 If you would like more information about the psychology program at SUNY Plattsburgh, please contact